-- we discuss the nature of the concerns with the child's parent and if appropriate attempt to reassure them (initially such discussion takes place at a meeting with the Year Head and SPHE Co-ordinator, the Principal may become involved if necessary). - we consider whether the programme can be amended or improved in a way that will reassure parents care is taken not to undermine the integrity of the R.S.E. programme and the entitlement of the other pupils, e.g., it may be appropriate and desirable to have single sex classes for some sections of the R.S.E. programme. - we attempt to ensure that where a pupil is withdrawn there is no disruption to other parts of their education. - we point out that pupils who have been withdrawn are vulnerable to teasing we therefore attempt to cause minimal embarrassment to the pupil and minimal disruption to the programme. - we also point out that pupils may receive inaccurate information from their peers. - we offer the parents access to appropriate information and resources.
+- we discuss the nature of the concerns with the child's parent and if appropriate attempt to reassure them (initially such discussion takes place at a meeting with the Year Head and S.P.H.E.
+Co-ordinator, the Principal may become involved if necessary). - we consider whether the programme can be amended or improved in a way that will reassure parents - care is taken not to undermine the integrity of the R.S.E. programme and the entitlement of the other pupils, - we attempt to ensure that where a pupil is withdrawn there is no disruption to other parts of their education. - we point out that pupils who have been withdrawn are vulnerable to teasing we therefore attempt to cause minimal embarrassment to the pupil and minimal disruption to the programme. - we also point out that pupils may receive inaccurate information from their peers. - we offer the parents access to appropriate information and resources.